-Jedox Setup installs the following four services for Jedox Web:
+Jedox Setup for Windows installs the following four services for Jedox Web:

 This service is an extended Apache Webserver, containing the program code for the Graphical User Interface (GUI).

 This service handles the data of workbooks, internal formula calculation, database access, load/save procedures, etc.